 BankNordik's lending exposure is subject to very careful management as part of the day-to-day follow-up conducted by the branches or departments with day-to-day responsibility for the individual portfolios.
-The follow-up and management process is split into the following categories:
+The follow-up and management process are split into the following categories:

-- Day-to-day management is conducted by the relevant account manager; - Commitments meeting specific criteria are tested individually for impairment four times per year in connection with the Group's quarterly financial statements; - Reports on exposures due for review by the Credit Department in cooperation with the relevant branch or department; The largest exposures are reviewed annually with the Credit Committee; - Constant monitoring of the largest exposures is a key priority.
+- Day-to-day management is conducted by the relevant account manager; - Commitments meeting specific criteria are tested individually for impairment four times per year in connection with the Group's quarterly financial statements; - Reports on exposures due for review by the Credit Department in cooperation with the relevant branch or department; - The largest exposures are reviewed annually by the Credit Committee; - The exposures that fall outside the Credit Committee's credit line are reviewed annually by the Board of Directors with analysis and recommendations by the Credit Committee; - Constant monitoring of the largest exposures is a key priority.

-The Group apply an automatic rating model and methodology that provides all customers, private and corporate, with a probability of default for the coming 12 months.
-This probability of default is mainly used in the Groups' IFRS 9 impairment model, but is to some extent also a part of the daily credit monitoring process.
+The Group applies an automatic rating model and methodology that provides all customers, private and corporate, with a probability of default for the coming 12 months.
+This probability of default is mainly used in the Groups' IFRS 9 impairment model but is to some extent also a part of the daily credit monitoring process.
 The Group still classifies its customers in accordance with the methodology used by the Danish FSA, see table 7.
 Currently, more than 99% of the overall exposure is individually classified, see table 7 for more details.